RYGhub/terraria14-content/README.md

 ![pretty cool huh?
 I drew it :3](https://github.com/royal-games/RoyalTerraria14Content/blob/master/Items/BlueSwede.png?raw=true)

-When you accidentaly shoot this in the house, and a feeling hooks you...
+When you accidentaly shoot this in the house, and a feeling hooks your...
 AAAAAAAAAH.
 Shoots sticky dynamite  even faster and further than before.
 apparently this is way stronger than the normal version of this gun.
 Damage = 250;
 KnockBack = 0;
 Usetime = 0.25 seconds;
-SellPrice = 6 Gold;
+SellPrice = 12 Gold, 77 Silver, 77 Bronze;
+Craftable with 6 Gold Bar, 18 Spectre Bar and 99 Gel near a Mythril anvil.